arnetheduck/nlvm/README.md

 # Status

 NLVM can currently:
-* compile itself (on linux) and many other Nim apps
+* compile many nim programs, including itself
-* pass ~90% of all upstream test cases
+* pass ~90% of all upstream test cases - many failures can be traced to the standard library and compiler relying on C implementation details

+Compared to upstream, NLVM:
+* is stand-alone - no C compiler needed
+* has native debug support that works with GDB
+* typically has better compile times

 In some distant future, it would be nice if (in no particular order):

-* it implemented more core Nim features (threads, stack traces, debug info)
 * it had fewer bugs than the reference Nim compiler
+* cross-platform support was better (linux `x86_64` only for now)
 * someone found it useful
 * earth survived humans

+NLVM does not:
+* understand C - as a consequence, `header`, `emit` and similar pragmas will not wor
+* support all nim compiler flags and features - do file bugs for anything useful that's missing

 # Compile instructions